There Is No Escape: Cast

+Production

 The film was based on the career of criminal Stanley Thurston, who appeared in the cast as a character based on himself.
 Thurston was famous for his numerous escapes from prison, 5 times in 15 years.
 He was released from prison in October 1946.
 The film had trouble with the British censors who thought the film glamorised a real life criminal.
 Thurston had to be billed as "Charles Stuart."